 #1.
 Grief therapy

 This type of therapy can assist with behavioral and physical issues you can experience following a loss.
-If you find it difficult to emotionally distance yourself from the deceased, it may still be helpful to you.
+It may still be helpful if you find it difficult to distance yourself from the deceased emotionally.

 #2.
 Complicated grief therapy

 When you are experiencing complicated grief, the emotion takes control of you and won’t let go.
 It can lead to unsettling ideas, dysfunctional actions, and trouble controlling emotions, making it more difficult for you to adjust to life without your loved one.

 A type of psychotherapy called complicated grief therapy (CGT) can assist you in overcoming this kind of sadness.

 If you lost a loved one unexpectedly or if you were present when they passed away, you can go through traumatic bereavement.
 You can learn coping mechanisms, manage the severity of your grieving, and lessen trauma symptoms with the assistance of trauma-informed grief counseling.